Ellen Adams is currently revising a novel and developing a book-length work of non-fiction.

 Outstanding Work by a Freshman, Princeton Creative Writing Faculty, 2007

 Teaching and Workshops

-Ellen Adams has worked one-on-one with both fiction and non-fiction writers.
+Ellen Adams works one-on-one with both fiction and non-fiction writers.
 She has also taught zine-making workshops for high school students.

 In 2018, she will teach a fiction workshop as writer-in-residence at the Sointula Art Shed.